MattThommes/tumblr_api/README.md

 ### wordpress2tumblr.php

 This script will grab posts from your WordPress database and create a corresponding post on Tumblr.
+It will also copy tags for each post and create corresponding tags on Tumblr.

 First we'll create a local Tumblr MySQL database table to store the posts that we already moved (as a reference):